Is Mamba Compatible with Trajectory Optimization in Offline Reinforcement Learning?: Related Work

-The most related work to ours is Decision S4 (DS4)~\cite{david2022ds4} and Decision Mamba (DMamba)~\cite{ota2024decisionmamba}, where the former uses an RNN-like S4 for inference, and the latter simply replaces the attention mechanism with Mamba directly.
+The most related work to ours is Decision S4 (DS4)~\cite{david2022ds4} and Decision Mamba (DMamba)~\cite{ota2024decisionmamba}, where the former uses an RNN-like S4 for inference, and the latter replaces the attention mechanism with Mamba directly.
 In contrast, our work finds that Transformer-like DeMa outperforms RNN-like DeMa as the long sequences impose a significant computational burden on Mamba without contributing to performance improvements.
 What's more, DMamba simply substitutes Mamba for the attention block rather than the transformer block while our investigation shows the key component is the hidden attention mechanism, which eliminates the need for position embedding and hence achieves better performance with fewer parameters.
-Overall, our DeMa realizes a more effective and efficient method for trajectory optimization.